 Starting a New Program

-Membership in AGCPD exists at three levels in 2017:
+Membership in AGCPD exists at three levels:

 Full members - Full member programs currently train graduate students to become board certified genetic counselors, award the Master’s degree and have current accreditation from the Accreditation Council for Genetic Counseling (ACGC).
 Up to two representatives per program; programs may request membership for additional representatives subject to the approval of the executive board.
 Representatives from each institution may attend meetings and be involved in committee work (including serving as a chair).
 There will be one vote per institution by the representative the training program designates.